Showing 1-20 of 69 products

 For any buyer evaluating systems for managing a chiropractic practice, there are some things going on in the medical software industry you should understand.
 Here are three important trends.

 Software as a Service (SaaS).
 More and more buyers are interested in web-based chiropractic EHR software.
-Developments in chiropractic management software--such as data security and encryption, server reliability, and data backup are driving wider adoption for web-based systems.
-Add to that such benefits as lower upfront costs, built-in IT support, and remote access, and it’s no surprise that more and more vendors are offering their solutions on a SaaS model.
+Developments in chiropractic management software—such as data security and encryption, server reliability and data backup—are driving wider adoption for web-based systems.
+Add to that such benefits as lower upfront costs, built-in IT support and remote access, it’s no surprise that more and more vendors are offering their solutions on a SaaS model.

-ONC-ATCB Certification.
-Perhaps the most interesting trend in chiropractic software is the Health Information Technology for Economic and Clinical Health (HITECH) Act, which includes $19 billion to incentivize medical offices to adopt chiropractic EHR.
-To be eligible to receive $44,000 in reimbursements in the form of increased Medicare and Medicaid premiums, providers must show “meaningful use” of ONC-ATCB-certified chiropractic EMR systems.
+ONC-ATCB certification.
+Perhaps the most interesting trend in chiropractic software is the HITECH Act, which includes $19 billion to incentivize medical offices to adopt chiropractic EHR.
+To be eligible to receive the reimbursements in the form of increased Medicare and Medicaid premiums, providers must show the “meaningful use” of ONC-ATCB-certified chiropractic EMR systems.
 Guidelines for Stage 2 announced in 2012 detail penalties for those that fail to qualify, in the form of decreased Medicare and Medicaid payments.
 As such, buyers should be reviewing certified vendors to ensure early adoption.

 Mobile device support.
 One thing many chiropractic practice management software buyers are beginning to consider is mobile device support.
 Practitioners and their staff are increasingly using mobile devices such as smartphones and tablet PCs for work.
-Mobile technology allows you to accomplish more from outside the office--and improves mobility within the office---vendors are increasingly offering mobile capabilities in chiropractic office software.
-Whether through supporting mobile sites for staff and patients or by offering native apps for various mobile operating systems (Apple, Android, etc), we expect to see more systems coming to market with mobile capabilities.
+Mobile technology allows you to accomplish more from outside the office—and improves mobility within the office—vendors are increasingly offering mobile capabilities in chiropractic office software.
+Whether through supporting mobile sites for staff and patients or by offering native apps for various mobile operating systems (Mac, Android etc.), we expect to see more systems coming to market with mobile capabilities.